 Once you’ve mastered the bird dog plank (No. 32), try reaching your left arm and right leg out to the side, making a 90-degree angle with each limb.

 Three is the magic number!
 Start in a plank position with your toes in the TRX stirrups.
-Crunch your knees in toward your left elbow then back out, bring them in toward your chest then back out, and then crunch toward your right elbow and back out—these three crunches equal one rep!
+Crunch your knees in toward your left elbow and then back out.

-Start in a standard plank with your legs slightly wider than hip-width apart.
-Keeping your right leg as straight as possible, bring it under your body until you can tap your foot with your left hand.
+Start in a plank position with legs slightly wider than hip-width apart.
+Keeping right leg as straight as possible, bring it under your body until you can tap your foot with your left hand.
 Repeat on the other side.
-You should also feel a nice stretch in your hamstrings!
-Caution: This move is not recommended for anyone with T-rex arms.
+You should also feel a nice stretch in your hamstrings.